MateuszB-PL/CppCalc/README.md

 ___

-Tested on fedora 37 linux with gnome-desktop
+Tested on fedora 37 linux with gnome-desktop,
+Manjaro with KDE Plasma
 ___

 **cppcalc  v0.1**